bigdata-i523/hid312/notebook.md

 * Worked on setting up GitHub notebook
 * 2017/09/25: Worked on adding Paper1 report.tex and report.bib files to GitHub, as well as correcting readme, and updating notebook
 * 2017/09/21: Worked at setting up GitHub readme file.
 Will need TA help on Saturday to finish.
+* 2017/11/1: Set up paper 2 folder
 # Practice
 * Learning python via tutorials and work in pycharm
 * Installed virtualbox, and set up virtual machine w/ Ubuntu
 * set up pyenv and python 2 and 3
 * Learning Linux shell via tutorial
 * 2017/09/16: Continued to practice Linux shell via tutorial.
-* 2017/10/21: Practiced using command line to bring data from github into python and reading yml files in python.
+* 2017/10/21: Practiced using command line to bring data from github into python and reading yml files in python.0
+* 2017/11/2:  Practiced installing packages for latex and python from linex command line in order to troubleshoot compiling papers on local machine, as well as learning new commandline commands.
 # Theory
 * Viewed Motivation for Course Videos through Computing Model
 * 2017/09/11: Viewed Powerpoint of Overview of Health/Medical Informatics